Sydney Fibroid Clinic FAQs

 For out of region patients, Sydney Fibroid Clinic’s fast-track program aims to streamline the work-up process for women suffering heavy bleeding, period pain and other symptoms associated with fibroids and adenomyosis.

 The initial consultation can be done over the phone, discussing your symptoms, evaluating your imaging, going through treatment options and answering questions about UFE/UAE.
-If at the end of the initial consultation you are considered a potential candidate for UFE/UAE, and you are keen to proceed, you will come to Sydney to have the MRI scan at our preferred MRI sites, then come to see us at our clinic soon after the MRI (do not wait for report).
+If at the end of the initial consultation you are considered a potential candidate for UFE/UAE, and you are keen to proceed, you will come to Sydney to have the MRI scan at our preferred MRI sites, then come to see us at our clinic soon after the MRI (you do not have to wait for report).

 If the MRI confirms your suitability for UFE/UAE, the procedure can be performed the following day.